 What amount of CCD financial assistance will actually be available to you?Get answers to your questions here.

 $7,135.00 is the typical Community College of Denver’s first year financial aid package.
 88% of first-year students are awarded financial aid, primarily comprising grants and scholarships.

-Financial aid helps decrease the cost, or the "sticker" price of the institution.
-However, bear in mind that the only real college discount are scholarships & grants.
+Financial aid helps reduce the cost, or the full retail price of the college.
+However, be aware that the only true college discount is scholarships & grants.

-The chart following demonstrates grant and scholarship allocations by income for freshman students getting any sort of federal Title IV assistance, including Federal PLUS loans.
+The following table displays scholarship and grant allocations by family income for freshman students receiving any kind of federal Title IV assistance, such as Federal PLUS loans.

 |Income Level||Percent of Freshman||Average Assistance|

 The table above displays undergrads who are getting Title IV aid, federal aid from the government including loans, grants or work-study.
 Learn more here.